mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ---
 title: "Apps"
-heading: "Mattermost Apps"
+heading: "Overview"
-description: "Mattermost Apps."
-date: "2017-01-19T12:01:23-04:00"
+description: "Apps are lightweight interactive add-ons to mattermost."
 section: "integrate"
 ---

-# Overview

-Apps are lightweight interactive add-ons to mattermost.
-Apps can:

 - Display interactive, dynamic Modal forms and Message Actions.
 - Attach themselves to locations in the Mattermost UI (e.g. channel bar buttons, post menu, channel menu, commands), and can add their custom /commands with full Autocomplete.